Melissa Crow, Director

 202-507-7500 ext.
 7523 (email@example.com )

-Melissa Crow is the Director of the Legal Action Center, the litigation and legal advocacy arm of the American Immigration Council.
-Ms. Crow has practiced immigration law for more than twelve years, including litigation in the federal courts, immigration courts, and Board of Immigration Appeals.
-Prior to joining the LAC, she served as a Senior Policy Advisor in the Office of Policy at the Department of Homeland Security.
+Melissa Crow is the Legal Director of the American Immigration Council.
+She oversees the Council’s impact litigation, legal advocacy and legal education work.
+She has practiced immigration law for more than twelve years, including litigation in the federal courts, immigration courts, and Board of Immigration Appeals.
+Prior to joining the Council, Melissa served as a Senior Policy Advisor in the Office of Policy at the Department of Homeland Security.
 She was previously a partner with Brown, Goldstein & Levy in Baltimore, Maryland, where she developed a thriving immigration practice and undertook litigation to protect immigrants' rights in the workplace.
 Before entering private practice, Ms. Crow served as Counsel to Senator Edward M. Kennedy during the 2007 debates on the U.S. Senate's comprehensive immigration reform bill.
 She also spent a year as the Gulf Coast Policy Attorney at the National Immigration Law Center.
 Ms. Crow has taught in the Safe Harbor Clinic at Brooklyn Law School and the International Human Rights Clinic at Washington College of Law.
 She holds a J.D. from New York University School of Law and a master’s degree from the Fletcher School of Law and Diplomacy.

 Mary Kenney, Senior Staff Attorney